- Chart

 Overview

-The Vanguard FTSE Developed Markets Index Fund ETF Shares (VEA) aims to track the performance of the FTSE Developed All Cap Index.
-It provides broad exposure to large, mid, and small-capitalization stocks in developed countries worldwide, excluding the U.S. The strategy is passive, focusing on replicating the index's composition across various sectors.
+The Vanguard FTSE Developed Markets Index Fund ETF Shares (VEA) seeks to track the performance of the FTSE Developed All Cap Index.
+This ETF offers broad exposure to large, mid, and small-capitalization stocks in developed countries, excluding the U.S. Its investment strategy is passive, aiming to mirror the index's composition.

 Reputation and Reliability